 On the south side of Rochester, you’ll find another of the trail’s gems: Genesee Valley Park.
 The 800-acre park was designed by Frederick Law Olmsted, the famous landscape architect who helped create New York City’s Central Park.
 Recreational opportunities abound here, including golf, canoeing, kayaking, fishing, cross-country skiing, picnicking, softball, and soccer.

-In the early 1800s, a critical component of the Erie Canal was its passage through the Mohawk Valley, a natural break in the mountains that separated the busy Eastern Seaboard with the country’s developing interior.
-With the Adirondacks to the north and the Catskills to the south, this eastern section of the trail is one of its most picturesque.
-Rome, one of the valley’s most prominent cities, is where ground was first broken for the canal in 1817.
+This eastern section of the trail—spanning more than 50 miles through Chittenango (hometown of Wizard of Oz author L. Frank Baum), Oneida, Rome, and Utica—is one of its most picturesque with the Adirondacks to the north and the Catskills to the south.
+In the early 1800s, a critical component of the Erie Canal was its passage through Mohawk Valley, a natural break in the mountains that separated the busy Eastern Seaboard with the country’s developing interior.
 A popular stop here is Fort Stanwix, where you'll find American Revolution-era costumed guides who provide a glimpse of life in the 18th century.

-About 20 miles lie between Utica and the final eastern leg of the trail, which picks up in Little Falls.
+A gap of about 20 miles lies between Utica and the final leg of the trail, which picks up in Little Falls.
 Between Little Falls and Albany, this section of the trail, also known as the Mohawk-Hudson Bikeway, stretches 39 miles and is paved with some on-road connections.

 In Schenectady, you’ll enjoy the tree-lined Stockade Historic District with restored Victorian period homes and churches along Union Street.
 Continuing east, the trail goes through the town of Colonie, which offers a pleasantly wooded interlude, with undulating lowlands and small hillsides.
 Here, you’ll get a view of the pristine Mohawk River and its wetlands at Delphus Kill.
 As the trail approaches its end in Albany, it runs through scenic woodlands along the Hudson River and heads through the city’s popular Corning Riverfront Preserve.